+Special Responsibilities

-Special Responsibilities Executive Chairman and CEO Directorships held in other listed None
+Directorships held in other listed entities during the three years prior to the current year

+CEO None

 Bryce Reynolds

 Qualifications B. Comm (Accounting/Finance) UNSW

 Experience In 2006, Bryce established Veritas Securities Limited as a founding director after working for a large investment bank and two mid tiered Australian securities firms.
 Since then, he has further added to his skill base by being an active company director for numerous private ventures in the funds management and IT/digital field.